Raj-pro/EvalIQ-Student-Answer-Evaluation-System/Orchestration.md

 High‑level architecture for orchestrating this system on Kubernetes, focusing on components, responsibilities, and operational concerns—without detailed manifests.

+This plan is inspired by the “Example Voting App” production‑grade checklist and adapted to this project.

 ---

 ## 1) System Topology